Daivathinte Swantham Cleetus: Reception

-Critical Reception
+Critical reception

-The film received mixed reviews upon release and it was a commercial flop.
+The film received mixed reviews upon release and was a super hit.
 Paresh C Palicha of Rediff.com rated the film 2/5 and said, "Fans of Mammootty will be happy with his performance, beginning with comedy, then moving to superhero action and culminating in emotionally intense scenes.
 But good acting is not enough to make up for a vapid plot and content."
 Padmakumar K. of Malayala Manorama rated the film 2.5/5 and said, "Just like any other director, debutant G Marthaandan has also made a film.
 He made it like a recipe with all the required ingredients in required measures.
 For a discerning connoisseur what it falls short of is the required taste."
 A critic from Oneindia.in rated the film 2.5/5 and said, "Daivathinte Swantham Cleetus can be regarded as a comedy entertainer.
 The first half of the movie is interesting".
 Aswin J. Kumar of The Times of India said, "Marthandan, as though overwhelmed by the sheer weight of the subject incorporates some light stuff, which eventually translates into poorly staged comic scenes."
 The reviewer criticised Mammootty's performance saying, "Mammootty carries off the thug and later the moralist with a palpable tiredness, which is worsened by a patchy make-up."
 Sharika C. of The Hindu said, "Tracing Cleetus’ transformation from evil to good, the film is a watchable fare.
 Does it mean resurrection for the superstar?
 Only, almost."

 Box office

-The film was commercial flop.
-The film collected £4,6 at UK box office from 1st weekend, and US$20,305 from 2nd weekend, and ₹14.66 lakhs from third weekend (final run).
+The film was a super hit It collected £4,6 at the UK box office in the first weekend, and US$20,305 from the second weekend, and ₹14.66 lakhs from third weekend (final run).